Checkio-Game-Missions/checkio-empire-triangle-angles/info/total.md

 ```
 **How it is used:**

-This is a classical geometric task.
-The ideas can be useful in topography and architecture.
-With this concept you can measure an angle without the need for a protractor.
+This is a classical geometry problem.
+With this concept you can measure an angle without the need for a protractor for use in fields such as topography or architecture.

 **Precondition:**
 ```python